Frequently Asked Questions (FAQs)

 The number of the AEs and JPOs varies according to the level of the funds made available by donor Government in a given year.

-The following graph shows the number of JPOs recruited between edition 2010/2011 and 2021/2022.
+The following graph shows the number of JPOs recruited in the last 10 editions (from 2013/2014 and 2022/2023).

 2

-The following graph shows the average age of JPOs recruited between edition 2010/2011 and 2021/2022.
+The following graph shows the average age of JPOs recruited in the last 10 editions (from 2013/2014 and 2022/2023).

 3